History of arcade video games: Japan

 In the Japanese gaming industry, arcades have remained popular since the 2000s.
 Much of the consistent popularity and growing industry is due to several factors such as support for continued innovation and that developers of machines own the arcades.
 Additionally, Japan arcade machines are notably more unique as to US machines, where Japanese arcades can offer experiences that players could not get at home.
 This is constant throughout Japanese arcade history.
 As of 2009, out of Japan's US$20 billion gaming market, US$6 billion of that amount is generated from arcades, which represent the largest sector of the Japanese video game market, followed by home console games and mobile games at US$3.5 billion and US$2 billion, respectively.
 According to in 2005, arcade ownership and operation accounted for a majority of Namco's for example.
 With considerable withdrawal from the arcade market from companies such as Capcom, Sega became the strongest player in the arcade market with 60% marketshare in 2006.
 Despite the global decline of arcades, Japanese companies hit record revenue for three consecutive years during this period.
 However, due to the country's economic recession, the Japanese arcade industry has also been steadily declining, from ¥702.9 billion (US$8.7 billion) in 2007 to ¥504.3 billion (US$6.2 billion) in 2010.
 In 2013, estimation of revenue is ¥470 billion.

 The layout of an arcade in Japan greatly differs from an arcade in America.
 The arcades of Japan are multi-floor complexes (often taking up entire buildings), split into sections by game types.
 On the ground level the arcade typically hosts physically demanding games that draw crowds of onlookers, like music rhythm games.
 Another floor is often a maze of multi-player games and battle simulators.
 These multi-player games often have online connectivity tracking rankings and reputation of each player; top players are revered and respected in arcades.
 The top floor of the arcade is typically for rewards where Players can trade credits or tickets for prizes.
+In the 2000s, arcade games shifted from a model where skilled players spent little money to one that emphasized high-spending players, anticipating monetization strategies later common in mobile games.

 In the Japanese market, network and card features introduced by Virtua Fighter 4 and World Club Champion Football, and novelty cabinets such as Gundam Pod machines have caused revitalizations in arcade profitability in Japan.
 The reason for the continued popularity of arcades in comparison to the west, are heavy population density and an infrastructure similar to casino facilities.